ignacionr/cpp-intro/README.md

 Having initialization, invariant, and increment in the same instruction is crucial for debugging purposes.
 It encapsulates the loop's control logic, making it easier to understand and maintain.

 ### Switch Statements, Break/Continue, and Scope in C++

-Here's an overview that could be added to Lesson 5:

 - **Switch Statements**: The `switch` statement provides a way to handle multiple conditions based on the value of an expression.
 It can be more concise than a series of `if-else` statements for specific cases.